This is a comprehensive general guide to enabling the Oracle Database Secrets Engine Vault plugin.

 and you have not added that capability to the plugin binary with setcap

-, you could encounter an error like this from the CLI client when attempting to write the connection configuration:
+, you could encounter an error like the following from the CLI client when attempting to write the connection configuration:

 Error writing data to database/config/my-oracle-database: Error making API request.